 DeepMind, London: Research Intern (Multi-agent Reinforcement Learning)Worked with Angeliki Lazaridou, Richard Everett, Edward Hughes and Yoram Bachrach.
 Summer 2020.

-Google AI, Mountain View: Research Intern (Grounded Language and Learning)Worked with Alex Ku and Jason Baldridge.
+Google AI, Mountain View: Research Intern (Vision and Language Reinforcement Learning)Worked with Alex Ku and Jason Baldridge.
 Summer 2019.

 Johns Hopkins University: Jelinek Summer Workshop on Speech and Language Technology (JSALT)Worked with Ellie Pavlick, Brown University; Sam Bowman, New York University; Tal Linzen, Johns Hopkins University.
 Summer 2018.